cindy-yanmin/Game-Of-Life/C/README.md

 If there are more lines in the file or some lines are longer than expected, then ignore the extra cells.<br/>
 After displaying the initial state, the program will proceed to calculate some number of additional generations, displaying each in turn.
 The number of generations will be 10 by default, but a different value may be provided on the command line.<br/><br/>

-The program is run from the command line as follows:<br/>
+The program is run from the command line with the following optional flags:<br/>
 ```
 life rows columns filename generations
 ```
-*Note that all values are optional<br/>

 Terminal - 'make'